-Table 5 shows the percent of the release impacting the MOI at the plant boundary for three release scenarios with varying deposition velocity: 0.0 cm/s (no deposition; $\tau = \infty$), 0.1 cm/s (estimated bounding value for MOI exposure; $\tau = 2$ hr) and 0.5 ($\tau = 0.4$ hr) cm/s.
+Table 6 shows the percent of the release impacting the MOI at the plant boundary for three release scenarios with varying deposition velocity: 0.0 cm/s (no deposition; $\tau = \infty$), 0.1 cm/s (estimated bounding value for MOI exposure; $\tau = 2.5$ hr) and 0.5 cm/s ($\tau = 0.4$ hr).
 The residence times used in the calculations for each deposition velocity correspond to those predicted by Equation 3.
-The MOI exposure is reduced by as much as 41.5% by deposition when re-emission is not taken into account.
-The maximum reduction in exposure is only 0.3 % when re-emission is calculated.
+The MOI exposure with deposition considered is reduced by as much as 29.1% when re-emission is not taken into account.
+The maximum reduction in 2-hr exposure is only 0.3% when re-emission is calculated.
 Note that in the 24-hr re-emission column, the values for 0.1 and 0.5 cm/s are not theoretically equal to 100% since a very small amount of HTO will remain in the vegetation for an infinite amount of time.
 However, this amount is many orders of magnitude less than the original release and is considered negligible.
+These values are expected to be conservative for a plume release since the model used here simulates a puff.

-Table 5.The percent of a puff release of HTO that passes the site boundary (~11.5 km) within 2 hours of first reaching it
+Table 6.
+The percent of a puff release of HTO that passes the site boundary (~11.5 km) within 2 hours of first reaching it